SHARPS Safety in Healthcare

 Health and Safety (Sharp Instruments in Healthcare) Regulations

-Sharps, or sharp medical instruments, are considered as dangerous and potentially lethal by the HSE, and for that reason it is mandatory to provide safety training for anyone who works around sharp medical instruments.
+SHARPS, or sharp medical instruments, are considered as dangerous and potentially lethal by the HSE, and for that reason it is mandatory to provide safety training for anyone who works around sharp medical instruments.
 These include needles, scalpels, syringes, lancets, injectors, infusion sets, and more.
-HSE regulations state that it is the employer’s legal duty to perform a risk assessment and then to provide any at-risk employees with safety training in regards to their risk exposures.
+HSE regulations state that it is the employer’s legal duty to perform a SHARPS Risk assessment and then to provide any at-risk employees with safety training in regard to their risk exposures.
 Training covers the safe use, disposal of, and storage of medical sharps, as well as notifications and safety procedures in case of an injury.
 With an estimated 1.4% of the healthcare population at risk of a SHARPS injury, training and awareness is important.
 Because the main goal of SHARPS safety training is to reduce the risk of contracting a disease or pathogen through needles, blood samples, and scalpels, any risk assessment should thoroughly consider all types of SHARPS in the workplace.
 With 17 documented cases of healthcare workers contracting Hepatitis C from sharps since 1997 and 5 documented cases of contracting HIV between 2005 and 2006 alone, ensuring employee awareness and safety precautions can quite literally save lives.

-While Sharps are considered to be one of the major risks in the healthcare industry, other types of risks exist as well.
+While SHARPS are considered to be one of the major risks in the healthcare industry, other types of risks exist as well.
 Healthcare workers must learn to avoid percutaneous exposure (exposure of an open cut or wound) and mucocutaneous exposure (exposure through the eyes, nose, and mouth) in order to avoid infection and potential disease.
 As an employer, it is your responsibility to ensure that any healthcare workers exposed to these types of infection get basic safety training on handling biohazards such as blood, mucus, bone fragments and teeth in order to prevent injury and infection.
 In addition, first aid and safety lessons on covering exposed wounds and skin breaks are also important for the same reason.

 Reporting Sharps Injuries

-As of 1995, it is legally required to report any Sharps injury under the Reporting of Injuries, Diseases, and Dangerous Occurrences Regulations (RIDDOR).
+As of 1995, it is legally required to report any SHARPS injury under the Reporting of Injuries, Diseases, and Dangerous Occurrences Regulations (RIDDOR).
 This applies if the injury is caused by a potentially infected SHARP, if the injury is severe, or if the healthcare worker contracts a disease.
 It is important to report these incidents to the HSE for safety and control reasons.
 The contact number is 0845 300 9923.

 What We Offer